aeflores/CoFloCo/README.md

  * [SRA](http://sra.cs.unibo.it/index.html): A resource analysis tool for a concurrent language with explicit acquire and release operations for virtual machines.

+Note: only the first system uses the techniques implemented in this branch at the moment.

 The main techniques used in CoFloCo are described in the paper:
  * [Antonio Flores-Montoya, Reiner Hähnle: Resource Analysis of Complex Programs with Cost Equations.
 APLAS 2014: 275-295](https://www.se.tu-darmstadt.de/fileadmin/user_upload/Group_SE/Page_Content/Group_Members/Antonio_Flores-Montoya/APLAS14techReport.pdf)
+ * Work under review

 Using Vagrant
 -------------